Combined Pill: The FPA Guide

 The Sexual Health Helpline gives confidential advice and information on sexual health - including contraception.

-You can also find our full range of Family Planning Association's patient information guides here.
+See the full range of Family Planning Association patient information guides here.

 Find details of sexual health clinics and services, GP surgeries and pharmacies on these websites: